tazama-lf/AKS-helm/README.md

 1. **Access Each Rule Processor Job:**

-   - Navigate to the job configuration for each rule processor, such as TMS, Typology, etc.
+   - Navigate to the job configuration for each rule processor, such as TMS, Typology, etc. Click on `configure` to be able to edit
    - Within each job, look for the section where you can define or edit the repository from which the job will fetch the code or artifacts.

 2. **Repository Configuration:**

    - Set the **Repository URL** to the Git repository where the code for the processor is located.
-This is typically a URL like https://github.com/<Repository>/channel-router-setup-processor/.
+This is typically a URL like https://github.com/<Repository>/event-director/.

+   - Since Tazama services codebase lives in 2 github organization accounts, you'll need to change `$Repository` for rule-processors to be `tazama-lf`.
+It's okay to hardcode this.

    - Under Credentials, select the appropriate credentials from the drop-down list, such as **Github Creds**, which should correspond to the credentials that have access to the repository.